alphagov/govuk-infrastructure/docs/architecture/decisions/0024-use-of-admission-policy.md

 ## Consequences

+Our choice to prioritise Gatekeeper, Rego and the OPA engine means that engineers will have less languages and approaches that they need to hold in their head.

+We will stay flexible and still have the option to use Admission Policies when we need, otherwise we'll continue leveraging the efficiency gains of already well known technologies.

 There are a couple of scenarios where Gatekeeper cannot meet our needs.
 They are:

 - When we need to write a mutation that requires looking up data from the `userInfo` field in the `AdmissionReview` object
 - When we need a performant admission

-Our choice to prioritise the Gatekeeper, Rego language and the OPA engine means that engineers will have less languages and approaches that they need to hold in their head.

-We will stay flexible and still have the option to use Admission Policies when we need, otherwise we'll continue leveraging the efficiency gains of already well known technologies.